payatu/vuln-nodejs-app/solutions/solutions.md

    </script>
 </svg>
 ```
-3. Right click on your profile image click on view image and it will open the image in new tab and you will see an alert popup.
+3. Right click on your profile image click on view image and it will open the image in a new tab and you will see an alert popup.
-4. Now modify the XSS payload in the svg file to steal details from other users acccount such as there API token that is returned from this endpoint `/jwt1/apiKey`
+4. Now modify the XSS payload in the svg file to steal details from other users account such as their  API token that is returned from this endpoint `/jwt1/apiKey`

 ```xml
 <?xml version="1.0" standalone="no"?>